 English The Easy Way

-Just - Still - Already - Commonly Confused English Words
+Just vs. Still vs. Finish vs. Already - Commonly Confusing English Words

 Just – is used when something happens very very recently